devcodio/vscode-settings/README.md

 # VSCode Settings

-This guide will help you customize the appearance of Visual Studio Code using the **Custom CSS and JS Loader** extension.
+This guide will help you customise the appearance of Visual Studio Code.

 ---